-213 Wild Horse Creek Drive, Simpsonville, South Carolina, 29680 platycryptus@yahoo.com
+1 All contents of this paper including illustrations are released for public use under a Creative Commons Attribution 3.0 Unported License 2 213 Wild Horse Creek Drive, Simpsonville, South Carolina 29680 USA, email platycryptus@yahoo.com

-1. Preface
+Preface

 This project began in 1978-1979 as a modest effort to measure the accuracy of jumps executed by salticid spiders.
-At that time, computing power was not as accessible as it is today.
+At that time, computing power was neither as accessible, nor as powerful, as it is today.
 Originally all photographs were measured by hand and the data was processed with a programmable calculator, one jump at a time.
 Initial measurements were based on graphical estimation of the starting point for each trajectory.
 With the later advent of personal computers, all measurements were redone from the original photographs, in order to calculate the starting point as depicted in this paper.
 Considering the simplicity of the subject, this work was very time-consuming.
 Although it is quite easy to observe the remarkable jumps of these spiders, at the time that this work was completed the relative sophistication of these small machines with respect to the processing of information was not fully appreciated.
 With the advent of the computer age, we have a new appreciation for miniaturization.
+It now appears more obvious to us that the small size of these creatures does not deter from their obvious ability to complete accurate jumps toward prey and other objectives, based on visual information that they have collected with their sophisticated visual systems.
 Version 7 of this paper represented a substantial revision.
 Topics that received only brief mention in previous versions, such as pitch and roll, were added.
 Many more illustrations were also added to give the reader a better understanding of salticid ballistic flight and the devices that make this possible.
-Version 9 includes an improved description of dragline ascent after capture of large prey (Figure 19), based on many recent observations of prey capture by Phidippus princeps in South Carolina.
+Version 9 includes an improved description of dragline ascent after capture of large prey, based on many recent observations of prey capture by Phidippus princeps in South Carolina.
+The present version has been produced primarily to make this work available as a number of PECKHAMIA.

-2. Summary
+1. Summary

-Jumping spiders (adult female Phidippus princeps) were found to calibrate both the magnitude and the direction of their take off velocity relative to target (position or prey) direction in order to attain the required range of a jump.
+Jumping spiders (adult female Phidippus princeps Peckham & Peckham 1883) were found to calibrate both the magnitude and the direction of their take off velocity relative to target (position or prey) direction in order to attain the required range of a jump.
 They jumped further above, and faster toward, more distant targets, or targets in a more horizontal direction.
 These results were produced from a variety of starting positions, including "right side up" and "upside down" starting positions.
 Significant backward pitch accompanied launch in most cases.
 This pitch was reversed by dragline braking toward the end of longer jumps.
 Spiders also used roll to move from a sideways to a horizontal orientation when jumping from a vertical surface.

-3. Introduction
+2. Introduction

 Salticid spiders are capable of executing accurate jumps that can exceed 10 cm in trajectory to capture distant or flying prey, including araneid spiders resting in their webs (Robinson and Valerio 1977).
-Active salticids also jump to attain target positions when they navigate through vegetation or on a surface (Hill 1977a, 1978, 2006).
+Active salticids also jump to attain target positions when they navigate through vegetation or on a surface (Hill 1977a, 1978, 2010).
 Since the landmark study of Parry and Brown (1959b), which focused on the mechanism of acceleration through hydraulic extension of legs IV by Sitticus, the jumps of these jumping spiders have received little study.
-Hill (1978, 2006a) provided several demonstrations of the use of gravity by these spiders, and in particular demonstrated how they evaluated the attainable range of prey by the direction of that prey relative to gravity.
+Hill (1978, 2006a, 2010) has provided several demonstrations of the use of gravity by these spiders, and in particular demonstrated how they evaluated the attainable range of prey by the direction of that prey relative to gravity.